carlCarlson6/CamillionCodeAssignment/README.md

 The news API exposes the endpoint */api/news* and allows the http methods *GET* and *POST* to respectively retrieve all the news and add a new one news.

-For the POST method is needed to send the data on the body implementing the following interface:
+For the POST method is needed to send the data as JSON on the body implementing the following interface:

     {
         "title":  string,